AS-AbdulSamad/CredHunter/README.md

 # CredHunter

-CredHunter is a command-line tool designed to quickly search for potentially sensitive credentails within a list of URLs.
-It helps security professionals and developers identify URLs that may contain credentials, API keys, or other sensitive information, facilitating proactive security measures and risk mitigation.
+CredHunter is a command-line tool designed to aid penetration testers in quickly identifying potential security risks by searching for sensitive keywords within a list of URLs.
+It assists in uncovering URLs that may contain credentials, API keys, or other sensitive information, enabling penetration testers to perform thorough security assessments and identify potential attack vectors.

 ## Features: